nus-cs2103-AY2223S1/tp/docs/team/pinran-j.md

   2. **_Add Note command_** [(Link to own PR)](https://github.com/AY2223S1-CS2103T-W12-2/tp/pull/54)
      * **What it does**: Allows adding of notes into SectresBook by specifying a title and content (optional tag) using respective prefixes.
      * **Justification**: Command is needed to allow the user to add a note into SectresBook to be kept track of.
-     * **Highlights**: Note's title had to accommodate special characters which made the regex tricky.
-Selection of prefixes were tricky as many prefixes were already in use.

   3. **_Delete Note command_** [(Link to own PR)](https://github.com/AY2223S1-CS2103T-W12-2/tp/pull/54)
      * **What it does**: Allows the deleting of notes in SectresBook by specifying an index in the notes listed.
      * **Justification**: A delete command is needed to allow users to delete notes that are no longer relevant or needed to be kept track of.
-     * **Highlights**:  Making sure the specified index matches the index shown in the list, thus, making sure the correct note was being deleted was tricky as it needed good understanding of `Index` class (One-based compared to zero-based)
+     * **Highlights**:  Making sure the correct note was being deleted (matches specified index) was tricky as it needed good understanding of `Index` class (One-based compared to zero-based)

   4. **_List Note command_** [(Link to own PR)](https://github.com/AY2223S1-CS2103T-W12-2/tp/pull/54)
      * **What it does**: Lists all the notes that is being kept track of.
      * **Justification**: A list command is needed to allow users at any point to view/reset the full list of notes.
-     * **Highlights**: GUI (Interface) was only updated to support notes in later iterations, thus, this implementation had to change from initially displaying the notes as a message to the users to incorporating with the GUI.

   5. **_Edit Note command_** [(Link to own PR)](https://github.com/AY2223S1-CS2103T-W12-2/tp/pull/81)
      * **What it does**: Edits the note specified by index/name in the list of notes being kept track of.
 Notes can be edited by any combinations of `Title`, `Content` or `Tag` (At least one).